clj-commons/metrics-clojure/docs/source/jvm.rst

 ------------

-The extra JVM-related functionality is in a separate ``metrics-clojure-jvm`` library so it's installation is optional.
+The extra JVM-related functionality is in a separate ``metrics-clojure-jvm`` library so its installation is optional.

 To install it, add this to your ``project.clj``'s dependencies::